PsychoLlama/signals/README.md

   swap($count, get($count) + amount);
 });
 ```

+Updates are executed in "actions", a batch of changes that apply all at once or not at all.

 The `Signal` API is exported for advanced cases, such as custom bindings or watchers.
 See the React binding for an example.